jordiprats/eyp-epel/README.md

 ## Module Description

-This module enables the EPEL repository for RH 5/6/7 and derivatives.
-It will also update ca-certificates on the first run
+This module enables the EPEL repository for RHEL 6 and 7 and derivatives.
+It will also update ca-certificates on the first run, checking for updates daily.

 ## Setup